postsharp/postsharp-emails/metalama-email-course/150-eligibility-and-diagnostics.md

 }
 ```

-That is indeed the case.
+As expected, logging is only applied to the `IntegerDivide` method.

 ```csharp
 using Microsoft.Extensions.Logging;